janwilmans/copperspice-gettingstarted/README.md

 ## visual studio 2017 / CompiledUIControl
 Basically the same example, but with an .ui (XML) file that is automatically compiled into a header file.

+# Editing .UI files

+If you want to graphically edit you .UI files, you can install **QT Creator**, it is available at <https://download.qt.io> specifically [here](https://download.qt.io/snapshots/qtcreator/4.9/4.9.1/16/qt-creator-opensource-windows-x86_64-4.9.1_16.exe) at the time of this writing.

+Once its installed, you can use QTCreator as your development environment, but you don't need to.
+Personally, I prefer to use visual studio and the only thing I use QTCreator for it to graphically edit the .UI files.
+Just double-click on a .ui file in explorer to open up the QT Designer view, press Ctrl-s to save your changes and build as usual in visual studio.

 [![Build Status](https://dev.azure.com/copperspice/copperspice-msvc/_apis/build/status/janwilmans.copperspice-gettingstarted?branchName=master)](https://dev.azure.com/copperspice/copperspice-msvc/_build/latest?definitionId=2&branchName=master)